damianhakert/damianhakert.github.io/source/posts/2017-03-07-mastering-code-review-with-gitlab.html.md

 * The final reviewer follows the same process again.
 The author again addresses any comments, either by changing the code or by responding with their own comments.
 * Once the final reviewer is happy and the build is green, they will merge.

-## The GitLab Advantage

-Our intuitive discussion tools allow everyone to contribute, and make it easy to follow along with macro- or micro-level conversations, even down to individual lines of code.

-* Resolve conflicts within the UI, rather than going into the command line.
-This saves you time and distraction by avoiding context-switching.
-* [Watch](https://about.gitlab.com/gitlab-ci/) the build progress through each stage before deployment.
-This ensures you will never ship broken code, and lets you merge with confidence.
-* [View](https://about.gitlab.com/features/review-apps/) a review app, which allows the reviewer to see the code as it would look if merged.
-This is the key advantage for less technical team members, because they don’t need to check out the code locally or run the repositories themselves; they can just view the outcome of the change.

 <p class="alert alert-orange" style="background-color: rgba(252,163,38,.3); border-color: rgba(252,163,38,.3); color: rgb(226,67,41) !important; text-align: center;">Catch our webcast &nbsp;&nbsp;<i class="fa fa-gitlab" style="color:rgb(107,79,187); font-size:.85em" aria-hidden="true"></i> &nbsp;&nbsp;<strong>Catch our webcast </strong> &nbsp;&nbsp;<i class="fa fa-gitlab" style="color:rgb(107,79,187); font-size:.85em" aria-hidden="true"></i> &nbsp;&nbsp;on March 14th. <a style="color: rgb(107,79,187);" href="https://page.gitlab.com/20170301_continuouseverything.html">Register here</a>!</p>